VirgilSecurity/virgil-cli/doc/markdown/virgil.1.md

 **public-key-get**
 Get user's Virgil Public Key from the Virgil Keys service.

-**public-key-revoke**
-Revoke Public Key’s data.
-Within one-to-many model we can have Cards with a single Public key and connected with public-key-id.
-Instead of deleting every Card one at a time we can delete all the Cards connected with Public Key ID.
+**public-key-revoke-global**
+Revoke a group of Global Virgil Cards from the Public Keys Service connected by public-key-id + card-id of one of the Cards from the group

+**public-key-revoke-private**
+Revoke a group of Private Virgil Cards from the Public Keys Service connected by public-key-id + card-id of one of the Cards from the group

 VIRGIL CARD SERVICE COMMANDS
 ============================